erik73/repository-edge/roundcube/README.md

-# Home Assistant Add-on: Mailserver
+# Home Assistant Add-on: Roundcube

 [![Release][release-shield]][release] ![Project Stage][project-stage-shield] ![Project Maintenance][maintenance-shield]

-A mail server for Home Assistant.
-Provides Postfix, Postfix Admin web interface and Dovecot IMAP.
+Roundcube web based email client.

 ## About

 Important: This addon requires that the MariaDB addon is installed and running!

-This addon is experimental, and provides a mailserver for your domain.
+This addon is experimental, and provides a Roundcube web based email client that connects to the Mailserver add-on from this repo
-It is also possible to configure additional email domains and accounts in the Postfixadmin web interface.

 ## WARNING!
 THIS IS AN EDGE VERSION!